top of page

 Lymphedema, Lipedema & Leg Swelling Care in Michigan

-At Miller Vein, we specialize in personalized, cutting-edge treatments designed to alleviate lymphedema symptoms, restore function, and improve well-being.
+At Miller Vein, we specialize in personalized, cutting-edge treatments designed to alleviate lymphedema and lipedema symptoms, restore function, and improve well-being.
+We are the first and only vein clinic in Michigan to offer on-site Certified Lymphedema Therapy.

 • Swelling or puffiness in the foot and toes

-• Aching, heaviness, tightness, or pain in the affected limb, which may worsen over time
+• Aching, heaviness, tightness, or pain in the affected limb

 • Limited range of motion or fatigue in the affected limb